-Most home invasions involve physical force, and a high-quality door knob and deadbolt lock are one of the best ways to prevent this kind of burglary.
+Many home invasions involve physical force, and believe me, investing in a high-quality door knob and deadbolt lock is among the best ways to ward off these kinds of break-ins.

 Hole Saw Size for Deadbolts and Door Knobs